bugsbugsbux/jjj/understanding-j.md

-`&.:` and `&.` work like `&` and `&:` (monad on monad or dyad on result-pairs of arguments processed by monads) but **also apply the inverse** of the first verb as the third verb in the pipeline!
+`&.:` and `&.` work like `&` and `&:` (monad on monad or dyad on result-pairs of arguments processed by monads) but **also apply the inverse** (see: inverse and tacit functions) of the first verb as the third verb in the pipeline!
 ```J
   (B &.: A) y = A^:_1 B A y
 x (B &.: A) y = A^:_1 (A x) B (A y)